This story was originally published by DNAinfo Chicago in 2015. Block Club Chicago has updated it.

 Bonus: Can’t make it to the museum for Halloween?
 Famed civil rights lawyer Clarence Darrow said that if he returned as a ghost then he’d show up at the bridge behind the museum on the anniversary of his death, March 13.
 It’s not too early to plan a spring visit.

-What: The Iroquois Theater was supposed to be “fireproof.”
-But in 1903 a fire there killed more than 600 people.
+What: The Iroquois Theater was supposed to be “fireproof,” but a fire there killed more than 600 people in 1903.
 It remains the deadliest single-building fire in United States history, and though the Iroquois Theater was razed (it’s now the spot of the Oriental Theatre) many report seeing odd, shadowy figures or capturing ghosts in photos while in the theater or in the nearby “Alley of Death.”

 Where: 24 W. Randolph St.